 Being a messy eater isn’t a crime, but it can make beard hygiene a little more complex.
 Cigarette smoke is another resilient odor that’s hard to extract.

-Cleaning a beard is an essential component of beard grooming.
+Cleaning a beard is an important component of beard grooming.
 As your beard gets longer, hygiene becomes more of a pressing issue.

 Knowing how to wash a beard effectively is important, but knowing what to use is a good starting point.

-Washing a beard with water only may not be for everyone, but it may very well be for you.
-If you’re keen to test it out, go for it.
+Washing a beard with water only may not be for everyone, but it may be for you.